 - Required per Rule 62-550.512, Fla.
 Admin.
-Code. - Sample for Nitrate and Nitrite annually. - Quarterly monitoring is required if result exceeds the maximum contaminant levels (MCL) for Nitrate, which are 10 milligrams per Liter (mg/L), and/or exceeds half the MCL for Nitrite, which would be any result greater than 0.5 mg/L. - Sample at each Point of Entry to the distribution.
-This is the last plant tap before the pipe goes underground to the distribution and also called the entry point to distribution.
-This location is required because the sample is collected after the water has been treated and is representative of what the customers receive.
+Code. - Sample for Nitrate and Nitrite annually. - Quarterly monitoring is required if result exceeds the maximum contaminant levels (MCL) for Nitrate, which are 10 milligrams per Liter (mg/L), and/or exceeds half the MCL for Nitrite, which would be any result greater than 0.5 mg/L. - Sample at each Point of Entry to the distribution, which is the last plant tap before the pipe goes underground to the distribution, which is called the entry point to distribution or point-of-entry tap.
+This location is required so that the sample is collected after the water has been treated and is representative of what the customers receive.
 Samples from the raw or untreated tap will not be accepted for compliance. - We recommend collecting annual samples by June 30.
 If an error occurs in sampling near the end of the year, there may not be enough time to resample.
 All samples must be taken during the required monitoring period and from the correct location(s) to be accepted for compliance.